PaulKinlan/paul.kinlan.me/content/2018-04-15-share-target-api.markdown

 the web to apps, because apps can be in all the places that users expect them to be on their devices.

 I was pretty pleased that Chrome started to work [on the Share Target API](/breaking-down-silos-with-share-target-api) that complements the work on [navigator.share](/navigator.share).
-Where `navigator.share` lets you share information out of your web site to any app on the users device that can reciveve 'shares' (ACTION_SEND in Android parlance), the Web Share Target let's your web site (or PWA) say 'I want to play in that game too'.
+Where `navigator.share` lets you share information out of your web site to any app on the users device that can reciveve 'shares' (Intent.ACTION_SEND in Android parlance), the Web Share Target let's your web site (or PWA) say 'I want to play in that game too'.

 The Web Share Target API is a small API that you define in your Web App